 About the Author

-I was born in Hampshire in England and spent most of my working life in Berkshire but I now live in Dorset.
-In my youth I was lucky enough to spend over eight years living in Auckland, New Zealand and when I went there most intercontinental passengers travelled by ship not aeroplane!
-New Zealand was deserted and unspoilt and I had a great time growing up there in my teenage years.
-Even now, many years later, it is still a beautiful country.
+I live in Dorset now but, in my youth, I was lucky enough to spend over eight years living in Auckland, New Zealand.
+When I went there most intercontinental passengers travelled by ship, not aeroplane!
+It’s a beautiful country and I had a great time growing up there in my teenage years.
+Indeed, I still have many relatives living there.

 When I returned to England I read History at the University of Reading before embarking on a career in secondary school teaching.
-That experience enabled me to gain some small insight into what people find interesting in historical material – useful knowledge for an historical fiction writer!
+For the most part, I taught history which certainly provided me with an insight into what people find interesting – useful knowledge for a fiction writer!

 Though I enjoyed teaching, writing was always my first love.
-I wrote my first book before I was 17 – it was complete rubbish and fortunately was never published!
-A full time teaching career left little time to concentrate on writing and I had to content myself with other creative outlets.
-I spent many hours stage managing outdoor Shakespeare plays – often in the ruins of Reading Abbey, but also at the Cliveden Festival and, most notably in 1977, the Silver Jubilee performance of Henry VIII at St George’s Chapel at Windsor Castle.
+I wrote my first book before I was 17.
+Fortunately, it was never published because it was complete rubbish.
+Since a full-time teaching career left little time for writing and I had to content myself with other creative outlets.
+I spent many hours stage managing outdoor Shakespeare plays – often in the ruins of Reading Abbey, but also at the Cliveden Festival and, most notably in 1977, for the Silver Jubilee performance of Henry VIII at St George’s Chapel at Windsor Castle.

 Apart from writing, I enjoy travelling and I spend my spare time gardening, walking and reading.
 For a number of years I took part in a long term archaeological dig at a Roman villa site in south Oxfordshire.
-That experience certainly helped – among other things – to inform my understanding of the decline of Rome.
+That fascinating experience added a new dimension to my understanding of how people lived in the past.

-It was daunting when I finally took the plunge and began writing and researching my first book.
-It was a very steep learning curve in every way and it took me several years to finish my debut book, Feud.
-That book became the first of the Rebels and Brothers series and each year since then I’ve brought out another book in the series.
+It was daunting when I finally took the plunge and started writing and researching my first book.
+In every way it was a very steep learning curve and it took me several years to finish my debut book, Feudwhich became the first of the long-running Wars of the Roses series.

 Sign up to the newsletter